Daio Wasabi Farm (大王わさび農場) in Azumino City – A Day Trip From Matsumoto

 Experiencing Daio Wasabi Farm

-We arrived at the farm and parked our bikes in the free bike parking area close to where the cars are parked.
+We arrived at the farm and parked our bikes in the free bike parking area close to where the cars were parked.

-The first place we visited at Daio Wasabi Farm was the museum.
+The first place we visited at Daio Wasabi Farm was the Wasabi Farm Museum.
 Here you can learn the history of the farm and watch videos about the harvest of wasabi, its benefits, and its uses.
 A lot of the museum is only in Japanese, but even if you cannot read Japanese you can infer what each artifact is for.

 READ MORE: A Sweet Guide to Ice Cream in Japan